DavidMorano/lcs/README.txt

 and also can consist of strings of different lengths.

 Data (files of strinfs) are stored in the 'data' subdirectory.
+More data (miscellaneous data) is in the 'data_misc' subdirectory.

 Algorithmic attempts are each in their own subdirectory as follows: